-- Clear and concise communication

-- Good speed of processing the application

-- Helpful and knowledgeable Case Officers

-- 2.10 The areas for improvement were identified as:

-- Public Access is slow

-- Planning Portal is overly complicated

-- Time taken to respond to email enquiries

-Nine of the fourteen respondents had no suggestions for improvements.

-- 2.11 The areas for improvement have been noted for consideration, although several, such as the over-complicated Planning Portal, are beyond the control of the planning team. - 2.12 The final question on the form sought suggestions on what other improvements could be made more generally, with the question designed to pick up examples of best practice from elsewhere.
-The majority of responses to this question echoed the previous comments made in the areas for improvement section. - 2.13 Unlike previous years the majority of the comments were repeated by several respondents, rather than there being wholly unique, individual comments that were the result of a distinctive experience or application type.
-This consistency makes the feedback easier to interpret and, ultimately, introduce remedial measures if necessary. - 2.14 The results are positive, though some caution should be exercised in interpreting them given the low numbers on which they are based.
-However, customers who have a bad experience are more likely to give feedback compared to those who are happy with their experience.
+- 3.6.
+The survey also provided an opportunity for customers to comment on what the planning team did well, and where improvements could be made.
+These comments are summarised, respectively, below. - 3.7.
+The things that were done well were identified as: - Officers obliging, easy to contact - Efficiency and speed of decisions - Open to discussions regarding proposals - Helpful pre-application service - 3.8.
+The areas for improvement were identified as: - "The website" presumably the Planning Portal, and its mapping system - Too much planning policy requiring additional application documents or restricting acceptability of proposals - Lack of clarity of reason behind proposals being considered unacceptable - 3.9.
+Two of the thirteen respondents had no suggestions for improvements. - 3.10.
+The areas for improvement have been noted for consideration, although it should be noted that the Planning Portal and its mapping system are beyond the control of the planning team. - 3.11.
+The final question on the form sought suggestions on what other improvements could be made more generally, with the question designed to pick up examples of best practice from elsewhere.
+The majority of responses to this question echoed the previous comments made in the areas for improvement section.

+- 3.12.
+Similar to 2020, the majority of the comments were specific individual comments that were likely to be in response to a particular experience or application type.
+Although this makes the feedback less easy to interpret, it is considered that these comments were mainly ideas of how to further improve the service offered, rather than criticisms of the department's performance. - 3.13.
+The results, as in previous years, are considered positive, although some caution should be exercised in interpreting them given the low numbers on which they are based.
+However, customers who have a bad experience are statistically between two and three times more likely to give feedback compared to those who are happy with their experience.
 Therefore, the low response rate may demonstrate that on the whole customers are broadly satisfied with the service received.